pingcap/docs/tikv-configuration-file.md

 ### `mode`

 + Determine which types of IO operations are counted and restrained below threshold.
-Three different modes are: write-only, read-only, all-io.
 Only write-only mode is supported for now.
++ Optional value: `"write-only"`, `"read-only"`, `"all-io"`
 + Default value: `"write-only"`

 ## raftstore